dany-kun/taberando/README.md

 # Taberando

-[Line](https://line.me) message application bot to randomly draw places/foot to eat lunch or dinner.
+[Line](https://line.me) message application bot to randomly draw places/food to eat lunch or dinner.
 Each discussion with the bot allow participants to add places to eat.
-Every participant can also randomly draw a place from the already registered places by all group participants
+Every participant can also randomly draw a place from the already registered places by all group participants.

 This project was started to learn Rust and the code is therefore to be optimised and improved.
 Besides, it surely has some security flaws (the data stored for